La Marzocco GS3 Review: Should You Get the AV or the MP?

 The GS 3 uses a saturated brew group instead of the E61 groups you’ll see on most prosumer espresso machines.
 Compared with the E61, saturated groups provide better brew temperature stability and consistent pre-infusion and extraction (1).

 The GS 3 is a dual boiler espresso machine with stainless steel boilers and it is even the best double boiler espresso machine we’ve tried.
-The 50-ounce brew boiler uses a PID, controlled by a digital display, to ensure boiler temperature consistency, and the sizeable 118-ounce steam boiler produces impressive pressure.
+The 1.5-litre brew boiler uses a PID, controlled by a digital display, to ensure boiler temperature consistency, and the sizeable 3.5-litre steam boiler produces impressive pressure.

 User Friendliness – 4/5